dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1551: Cultural erosion comes from resource exploitation.
+### T1551: Resource exploitation leads to cultural and environmental loss.

 |Support|
 |---|